 5. Consider volunteering as a family during the holidays

 While it may feel random, volunteering or participating in other acts of altruism can be highly beneficial for and appealing to teenagers.
 Research has shown that finding meaning and “mattering” in the context of society are both important factors driving adolescent behavior.
 Without guidance, teens can think that the best or easiest way to “matter” is by engaging in reckless and irresponsible behaviors that are considered “cool” by their peers.
-However, you can steer your teen’s behavior in a positive direction and use this knowledge by incorporating charitable activities into your holiday season.
+However, you can positively steer your teen’s behavior and use this knowledge by incorporating charitable activities into your holiday season.
 Some examples of good family activities might include volunteering at a homeless shelter or food bank, helping to run a toy or coat drive, or adopting a family for Christmas.

 6. Let things go!